What is shrub

 When is the best time to plant shrubs?

-The best time to plant shrubs is typically in the fall or early spring, when the soil is cool and moist, and the plant can establish its roots before the hot, dry summer months.
+The ideal time to plant shrubs is during the fall or early spring when the weather is cool and the plants can establish their roots before hot, dry summer conditions.

 Connect with certified professionals in your area